 Grant Thornton Australia prides itself on client service excellence.
-We want all our clients to experience a consistent level of service no matter which state they are in.
+We want all our clients to experience a consistent level of service no matter where they do business.
 Our common focus is to understand what businesses want, need and value: close relationships, constant communication and a friendly, easily accessible service from their business advisers.